AustinThornley/spotify-album-stats/README.md

 Python script that reads Spotify extended streaming history JSON files and outputs a ranked list of most-played albums.

+To download your extended history from Spotify, see https://www.spotify.com/account/privacy/.
+It told me it could take up to 30 days but I got it within a few hours.

 Usage:
 - Put your exported `.json` files in `spotify-history/` next to [program.py](program.py).
 - Run: `python program.py`